lokingdav/Secret-Recovery/README.md

 - You can also view the read-only console output of the enclave by running the ```nitro-cli console --enclave-id i-05f6ed443aEXAMPLE-enc173dfe3eEXAMPLE``` command.
 Replace the ```i-05f6ed443aEXAMPLE-enc173dfe3eEXAMPLE``` with your own enclave ID.

 - No longer need the enclave?
 You can terminate it with the ```nitro-cli terminate-enclave --enclave-id i-05f6ed443aEXAMPLE-enc173dfe3eEXAMPLE``` command.
 Replace the ```i-05f6ed443aEXAMPLE-enc173dfe3eEXAMPLE``` with your own enclave ID.

+### Troubleshooting
+- If you are running on AWS ec2 instance, you probably do not have the neccesary environment to run the protocol scripts.
+Just ensure ```docker-compose``` is installed then navigate to the project root folder and run the script ```run-env.sh```.
+This script will build the docker image and run the container with the necessary environment to run the protocol scripts.
+You can then run the protocol scripts in the container.